harshlal028/webauthn/Explainer:-WebAuthn-challengeURL.md

 For both kinds of requests, the `clientData` cannot be passed to the authenticator until the fetch response is received and processed by the user agent.
 The ceremony proceeds as normal once the challenge byte array is available.

 ### Challenge request
-The request is a credentialed HTTP GET request sent to the provided URL.
+The request is an uncredentialed HTTP GET request sent to the provided URL.
+The URL must use `https` and be same-site with the RP's page.
+It can include query parameters with session information.

 ### Challenge response
-The response must have Content-type: application/octet-stream, with contents being at least 16 bytes in length, and contain no other data than the challenge.
+The response must have `Content-type: application/x-webauthn-challenge` as a header.
+Its contents must be at least 16 bytes in length, and contain no other data than the challenge.

 ## Security
-The fetch request is credentialed (cookie- or token-bearing), as if it had been initiated directly as a Fetch API call by the RP’s script, and is similarly restricted by same-origin policy.

-If the RP wishes to use a different origin in the `challengeURL` from what its sign-in page was served from, it can configure [cross-origin resource sharing](https://fetch.spec.whatwg.org/#cors-protocol) to prevent the request’s rejection with a security error.
+If this is replacing a flow in which the RP performs a fetch for the challenge and then calls the WebAuthn API, an ideal form of this feature would be to add an instance of Fetch's `resourceRequest` into the credential options, and have the browser treat it like a normal fetch request.
+However, this is problematic for requests that are passed to passkey providers that are not browsers, including calls to platform APIs.
+These will typically not have access to the user's session cookies, and lack important context to perform a fetch securely.

+The primary concern is that this could be a vector to access or modify cross-origin resources that the page's script itself cannot access.
+The software component that performs the fetch (`fetching application`) could easily provide a bypass to browser-implemented protections, such as [Private Network Access](https://wicg.github.io/private-network-access/) restrictions.
+The risk is particularly acute since data obtained from the fetch will be returned to the RP as part of the response's `clientData`.

+The following constraints can be applied to mitigate that risk:
+* The user agent must reject any URL that does not use the `https` scheme.
+* The user agent must reject any URL that is not same-site with the RP (i.e. under the same registrable domain).
+* The user agent must ensure that the request conforms to page's [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), in particular the `default-src` directive.
+* The fetching application must send the challengeURL request uncredentialed.
+* The fetching application must not follow redirects.
+* The fetching application must reject a response if there is any error in TLS certificate validation.
+* The fetching application must reject a response that does not have the specified Content-type header.

 ## Alternatives